corda/corda-docs-portal/content/en/docs/corda-enterprise/3.3/node-structure.md

 ### External identifiers

-Mappings to external identifiers such as Companies House nos., LEI, BIC, etc. should be stored in custom X.509 certificate extensions.
+Mappings to external identifiers such as Companies House numbers, LEI, BIC, etc. should be stored in custom X.509 certificate extensions.
 These values may change for operational reasons, without the identity they’re associated with necessarily changing, and their inclusion in the distinguished name would cause significant logistical complications.
 The OID and format for these extensions will be described in a further specification.